 In all of these cases, people who smoke and vape are significantly reducing the amount of oxygen their body can take in.
 Smoking a pack of cigarettes in a day can reduce your oxygen levels up to 15 percent (Bryant).
 These low levels can lead to symptoms such as shortness of breath, brain fog, coughing and wheezing that hinder physical performance and mental clarity.
 It can also lead to you breathing faster to get the oxygen you need as well as your heart pumping faster to deliver it throughout your body.

 As a result, to enhance their overall well-being, more and more regular and occasional smokers and people who enjoy vaping are turning to portable oxygen canisters to get more O2 to their brain and body.
 Recreational oxygen canisters, like Oxygen Plus (O+), are designed to quickly restore your body's depleted oxygen levels back to normal, healthy levels.
-O-Puff oxygen has found its place in the smoking repertoire of marijuana users, helping to restore energy, mental clarity and other vital functions (Moss et al) after a smoking session.
 By keeping these lightweight canisters on-hand, professional athletes and wellness-minded cannabis users alike can feel and perform better - whenever, where ever, whatever their up to.

 "What's In a Cigarette?"
 American Lung Association.
 Web.
 4 May 2017.

 Bryant CW.
 "How Does Smoking Starve Your Heart of Oxygen?"
 HowStuffWorks.com.
 8 Sept.
 2008.
 Web.
 4 May 2017.